AyangealumunTerna/Msendoo-Children-Academy/README.md

 ## 🧡 Acknowledgment

-Special thanks to **Tech Bro** for mentorship and guidance during the creation of this project.
+Special thanks to Mr. UTOR BEMGBA, my mentor, for his guidance, encouragement, and for inspiring this project idea.
+And to Tech Bro, for the technical mentorship, sparring, and deep project refinement.

 ---